cyan21/vagrant_openldap/README.md

 ## How-to

-unzip the archive which contains the ldif files and helper files
+unzip the tarball which contains the ldif files and helper files

 ```
 $ cd vagrant_openldap